 The Padres final record for 2022 was 89-73.
 It was a strong finish for the team that was in the shadow of the Dodgers all season.
 Although they were 22 games behind the Dodgers, the team made a Wild Card berth for the MLB Playoffs.
 They first faced the New York Mets in the Wild Card round.
 They took down the Mets in three games.
 Next up were the Dodgers.
 They lost game one to Los Angeles but won the next three games to take the series.
 The Padres would next take on the Phillies in a seven-game series.
 The Phillies took the series four games to one.

 The San Diego Padres have great hitters.
 Fernando Tatis, Jake Cronenworth, Manny Machado, Wil Myers, and Trent Grisham all had 100+ hits for the year.
 Tatis hit 42 home runs and batted in 97.
 Machado had 106 RBIs for the season.
-The team came out strong, and coming into June they were looking at an overall record of 34-20.
+The team came out strong, and coming into June, they were looking at an overall record of 34-20.
 The team would hit the skids in the first twelve days of June, winning just three.
 San Diego did rally, winning twelve of the next thirteen games, and hoping to be on top at midseason.
-Where the Padres struggled late in the second half of the season.
+The Padres struggled late in the second half of the season.
 In September, the Padres won just five of their final 24 games, assuring that they would end the year with a losing record.
-They were in the Wild Card hunt as of September 9th but finished with a losing record for the tenth time in eleven seasons.
+They were in the Wild Card hunt as of September 9th, but finished with a losing record for the tenth time in eleven seasons.
 What will the team do in 2022 so that doesn't happen again?

 Bob Melvin was hired as the Padres new manager.
 With 18 seasons of MLB management experience under his belt, this move is huge.
 He parted ways with the Athletics, and he'll manage a team that has five All-Star caliber players.
 He has a very strong fan base.
 It's got a playoff feel, even on a weeknight in the middle of the season.
 This should give hope to the Padres fans who saw the team make the playoffs in 2020.